vsha96/django_expenses/README.md

 # Bank accounts and expenses

-It is a training django project that helps to keep expenses on bank accounts.
+It is a demo django project that helps to keep expenses on bank accounts.

 ![preview0](demo/preview0.png)